The layperson’s guide to climate change. What’s happening and what’s being done about it.

 Understanding the impact of climate change can be a little bit of a learning curve.
 And, it’s a hot topic these days, occasionally promoting political polarization.
 Next time you get into one of these discussions, you’ll be able to hold your own.

 Better than that, though?
-As a result of educating yourself, you’ll be able to Make a difference by curbing your carbon footprint.
+As a result of educating yourself, you’ll make a difference by curbing your carbon footprint.